 2. Maintain a healthy weight

-If you need to lose weight to reach a healthy range, read more about eating a healthy diet and the benefits of exercise.
+If you need to lose weight to reach a healthy range, the NHS has some great resources, including more about eating a healthy diet and the benefits of exercise.

 3. Get an eye test at least every two years

-Our standard health insurance doesn't cover the cost of eye tests, but with optional dental and optical cover you can claim up to £200 (with a £50 excess).
-This cover will also help you to keep your teeth healthy.
+Our standard health insurance doesn't cover the cost of eye tests, but with optional dental and optical cover you can claim up to £150 towards glasses and contact lenses (with a £50 excess).

 4. Wear suitable eye protection